 MoMath’s Expansions program offers a small class size approach, hands-on lessons, and a long-term, cohort model that builds dynamic groups of students who learn effectively together and return year after year.

-Participation will require full semester enrollment.
-Early bird registration for the semester is $995 (current Museum members at the Membership Squared level or above receive a 10% discount).
+The registration fee for Icosahedron‘s fall semester is $795.
+Museum members at the Membership Squared level or above receive a 10% discount.
 MoMath does not prorate fees for mid-term registrations, and refunds will not be given for absences or for any other reasons.
 Museum admission is not included in the registration.

 No refund will be provided for withdrawal from Icosahedron for any reason, including issues related to content level.

 Need-based scholarships are available.
 Scholarship applicants must meet the income guidelines of the federal Free and Reduced Lunch program and provide verification of household income.
 Scholarship applicants should complete the regular application form online and send a separate email to firstname.lastname@example.org with a request for scholarship application instructions.
 Please allow at least two weeks for the scholarship committee’s review process.

 MoMath will make every effort to run classes as scheduled, but occasionally unusual circumstances beyond MoMath’s control may require that a class be cancelled.
 If such a cancellation occurs, MoMath may, at its sole discretion, offer make-up sessions.

 Note that a particular level will run only if a minimum number of participants register before the start date of the full session.
 In the rare event that a particular level is cancelled, registrants will be notified and provided with a full refund.